 Our law firm drafts, reviews and enforces the terms of domestic contracts.
 To arrange a consultation, send us an e-mail or call 1 905-571-1774.
 From our offices in Oshawa we represent clients throughout the Durham Region, located in the east end of the Greater Toronto Area.

-At Hills Nolan, our lawyers help parents make important decisions about their own and their children’s futures after a marriage or relationship ends.
+At Nolan Persaud, our lawyers help parents make important decisions about their own and their children’s futures after a marriage or relationship ends.
 It is important to understand the legal issues involved in decisions about child custody, child support and access.
 We take the time to explain the issues involved and help clients develop workable solutions that put the best interests of the children first.

 Child custody does not refer to which parent the child lives with, but rather, who has legal authority to make decisions about the child’s education, medical care and religious upbringing.
 Joint custody means both parents have an equal voice in making those decisions.
 Sole custody means the custodial parent makes those decisions alone.
 In the near future, some of these terms will be replaced with “Parenting and Decision-making”.